Ypertex/blog/content/articles/deplatforming-trump/index.md

 Even though Twitter ended up [permanently suspending Trump's account](https://www.bbc.com/news/world-us-canada-55597840) shortly after I wrote this article, I decided not to restore my own Twitter account.

 First: While late is better than never, it wasn't good enough for me this time.
-Second: I enjoyed the past month with less Social Media.
+Second: I enjoyed the past month with less social media.
 So I'll stick to it.
 {{</note>}}